 3. Find a supervisor

-A supervisor is an academic staff member of a University who will work with you throughout your research degree.
+A supervisor is an academic staff member from the University of South Australia who will work with you throughout your research degree.

 Find a supervisor

 Applicants for research professional doctorates must contact the program director before completing their application.

 - Remember to be professional and courteous when contacting supervisors, think of your email as you would a professional covering letter